 The kBox offers intense training both in general conditioning and for sport-specific drills in a safe way.
 Monitoring and testing are an added benefit with the kMeter using metrics which can have a large impact on performance.
 It’s portable and can be used outside the gym, on campus, trips and tournaments just as if you were back in your home gym.

 The Harness reduces a lot of the torque and stress on the lower back which is a problem for tall athletes due to the long moment arms.
-With the kBox app you can adapt resistance to decrease injury risk when fatigued.
+With the kMeter app you can monitor your workload to decrease injury risk when fatigued.

 A study performed by the Par4Success Golf Performance Center compared different training techniques often employed by golf coaches including use of the kBox and kPulley as well as traditional rotational pulley devices.
 Participants in the kPulley group found a 73% difference in their club speed gains following just six weeks of eccentric flywheel training compared to traditional cable rotational training.
 Learn more and download the full study here